jaredfaris/ootrain/process/01_devprocess.md

 * Send code to QA

-!SLIDE smaller smbullets
+!SLIDE small smbullets
 # Keys To This Process #
 * Writing better, cleaner, more readable and maintainable code
-* Using the best tools available to us to get work done faster
+* Using the best tools available to us to get code written faster
 * Combining that code in a smart manner to create a better application
 * Writing unit tests to verify each individual part meets our standards